richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 ### CSVLayer - Tips

+- X, Y coordinates must be in WGS84 in csv file.
 - Specify the layer's spatial reference.
-- X, Y coordinates must be in
 - Pass data by a blob url.
 - No z-values support for now.
+- Cannot add, remove or update features.

 ```ts
 const csv = `